OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

 Type Inferencing Problem 1
 --------------------------

-Below you see six expressions numbered 1 through 6.
-Each of them is a function definition that has been typed into ML.
+Six (numbered) ML expressions are listed below.
+Each one of them is a function definition that has been typed into ML.

 **SIX ML FUNCTION DEFINITIONS**